 - Warranties: ProCraft’s fiberglass boats come with a five-year warranty on the deck and a five-year warranty on the hull, starting on the date the boat was first purchased.
 Their aluminum boats come with a two year limited warranty, and consumers can get an additional year when they also purchase a Horizon trailer.

 - Full boat details: Find details about different ProCraft boats from someone who has actually tested it on ProCraft’s website.
 These articles give consumers additional insight into how a boat handles the water along with full boat specifications.

-- Best for ProCraft boats are best for boaters who live in Australia, recreational boaters and fishers.
+- Best for: ProCraft boats are best for boaters who live in Australia, recreational boaters and fishers.

-ProCraft Boats Company Profile
+ProCraft Boats Company Information